Battle of Mieszko I against Wichmann the Younger and the Wolinians: Background

-The battle
+Course of the battle

-In the morning, Veleti had noticed Polish forces, set in the defensive formation.
-However, they were not aware of Polish armoured companions and Bohemian cavalry, hidden on both sides of the field between both armies, setting a trap.
-Believing, that they had outnumbered Polish forces, Veleti and Wolinians had left their fortified camp and formed offensive formations, made out of a few rows of troops, after what, they had charged frontally onto Polish forces.
-During the first phase of the battle, Polish forces had backed up under the attack of enemy forces.
-It could be an intentional move ordered by Mieszko I, to lure Veletians deeper into his trap.
-As the battle progressed, Polish forces continued moving back, in order to lure enemy forces further into the trap.
-Eventually, the cavalry hidden on the sides had attacked Veleti, surrounding them, and cutting their way to their camp.
-At the same time, Polish troops had stopped retreating and begun the frontal attack.
-Surrounded, Veletian troops had started losing, receiving devastatingly high casualties.
-The battle ended with a decisive Polish victory.
+In the morning, the Veletiand and Wolinian forces noticed Polish foot soldiers set in the defensive formation.
+However, they were not aware of Polish armoured companions (middle calvary) and Bohemian cavalry, hidden on both sides of the field between both armies, setting a trap.
+Believing, that they outnumbered Polish forces, the Veletian and Wolinians left their fortified camp and formed offensive formations, made out of a few rows of troops, following which, they charged frontally onto Polish forces.
+During the first phase of the battle, Polish forces backed up under the attack of the enemy.
+It could have been an intentional maneuver ordered by Mieszko I, to lure Veletians and Wolinians deeper into his trap.
+As the battle progressed, Polish forces continued moving back.
+Eventually, the cavalry hidden on the sides attacked, surrounding the enemy and cutting them off from their camp.
+At the same time, Polish troops begun the frontal attack.
+Surrounded, the Veletian and Wolinians warriors suffered devastatingly high casualties.
+The battle ended with a decisive Polish and Bohemian victory.

-After the battle
+Aftermath

+The statue of Triglav by Ryszard Chachulski, unveiled in 1967 in the town of Wolin in the commemoration of the one thousandth anniversary of the battle.

-Wichmann, together with a small group of soldiers, had managed to escape the battlefield, and was found and captured by Polish forces, in the morning of the next day.
-There are two versions of what happened to him next.
-According to one version, he got surrounded by Polish troops, following which he had surrendered himself to them, however, despite a previous agreement with Polish knights, he got killed by Polish soldiers in the fight.
-According to the second version, he had died from the injuries he had acquired in the battle.
-After his death, Mieszko, had given Wichmann's sword and armor to Otto I, the Holy Roman Emperor and the cousin of Wichmann.
-With the end of the battle, the war had ended.
-Poland had established the hegemony in the Farther Pomerania, gaining control over the region, including the island of Wolin.
+Wichmann the Younger, together with a small group of warriors managed to escape the battlefield, and was found and captured by Polish forces in the morning of the next day.
+There are two conflicting accounts of the following events.
+According to one version, after being surrounded by Polish troops, Wichmann surrounded himself to them.
+However, despite an agreement with Polish troops, he was killed by them in a fight.
+According to the second version, he died from the injuries he acquired in the battle.
+Following his death, Mieszko I given Wichmann's sword and armor to Otto I, the Holy Roman Emperor and the cousin of Wichmann.
+The battle marked the end of the Polish–Veletian War, with the Duchy of Poland annexing Farther Pomerania, including the island of Wolin.
+They remained within its boundaries until 1005.